galminyana/galminyana.github.io/Assignment01.md

 Let's replace all instructions until no NULLs are shown by `objdump` in the shellcode.
 Being carefull on which instructions are used, the size of the shellcode just removing the NULLs, is reduced to 172 bytes.

-To get the final shellcode in the format we require, the following `bash` one liner command using `objdump` is used:
+To get the final shellcode in the desireed format, the following `bash` one liner command using `objdump` is used:
 ```bash
 SLAE64> echo “\"$(objdump -d 0_BindShell-ExecveStack.o | grep '[0-9a-f]:' |
               cut -d$'\t' -f2 | grep -v 'file' | tr -d " \n" | sed 's/../\\x&/g')\"""